This page was machine translated and may contain errors.

 We work in cooperation with Osaka Prefecture and local governments in our hometowns to carry out various awareness-raising activities at the stadium and in our hometowns.

-In cooperation with the Osaka Legal Affairs Bureau, we are promoting human rights awareness by creating video messages from players and posters, which are then placed in local facilities and distributed to children.
+In cooperation with the Osaka Legal Affairs Bureau, we are promoting human rights awareness, creating video messages from players and posters, which are being placed in local facilities and distributed to children.

 Working together to contribute to the community